ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 |
 | [[note]]
 | | The full [ag-grid-vue-example](https://github.com/ag-grid/ag-grid-vue-example) repo shows a
-| | rich example of configuring ag-Grid with Vue components, but each section for renderers,
+| | rich example of configuring AG Grid with Vue components, but each section for renderers,
 | | filters, editors | etc will also demonstrate how this functionality can be extended with Vue.